 The monologue is the moment we all wait for, the moment we love to hate.
-James Bond is tied to a table.
-The laser beam is slowly creeping toward him.
-Feeling that victory is imminent, the villain decides to reveal his/her master plan.
+James Bond is tied to a table as a laser beam is slowly creeps toward him.
+Feeling that victory is imminent, the villain decides to reveal their master plan.

-We know it’s a mistake.
-We know the hero is going to escape; yet still, we eat it up because it’s such an important moment in the story.
+We, the audience, know it’s a mistake.
+We know the hero is going to escape, yet still, we eat it up because it’s such an important moment in the story.

 It not only raises the stakes of the conflict by giving us a glimpse into what will happen if your hero doesn’t rise to the challenge; it also gives us a clear picture of your villain’s motivation.
 Does he want money?
 Power?
 Or does she just want to watch the world burn?

 Who is the maniacal character causing all this chaos?
 In the monologue, we get to see the world through your villain’s eyes.

 Keep in mind that the villain's monologue has become a well-known trope, so be sure to make innovative choices when you write this scene.
 If you aren't familiar with the way The Incredibles teases this common archetype, make sure you rewatch the film and pay attention when Syndrome reveals his true identity.

 What does your villain want to say that really gives it to the protagonist?
 What is it that your villain wants in your story, and how is this revealed in this scene through a monologue?